iorchard/burrito_docs/source/install/install.rst

    $ sudo kubectl get storageclass netapp
    NAME               PROVISIONER             RECLAIMPOLICY   VOLUMEBINDINGMODE   ALLOWVOLUMEEXPANSION   AGE netapp (default)   csi.trident.netapp.io   Delete          Immediate           true                   20h

-If powerflex is in storage_backends, follow the instructions in :doc:`PowerFlex Installation <install_powerflex>`.

 If primera is in storage_backends, check if all pods are running and ready in hpe-storage namespace.::